-For the CTT Report Card, enrolled students who exit due to Level 1 ZT infractions under codes 5.1a, 5.2b and 5.3c (alcohol) within 30 days from enrollment are not included in the pools and credits for the three direct center services measures: CTT Completion, Industry-Recognized Credential I, and Industry-Recognized Credential II.
-Additionally, enrolled students who exit due to Level 1 ZT infractions under code 5.2a within 45 days from enrollment are not included in the pools for the three on-center measures do not include:
+For the CTT Report Card, both traditionally and virtually enrolled students who exit due to Level 1 ZT infractions under codes 5.1a, 5.2b and 5.3c (alcohol) within 30 days from enrollment are not included in the pools and credits for the three direct center services measures: CTT Completion, Industry-Recognized Credential I, and Industry-Recognized Credential II.
+Additionally, traditionally enrolled students who exit due to Level 1 ZT infractions under code 5.2a within 45 days from enrollment and virtually enrolled students who exit due to Level 1 ZT infractions under code 5.2a within 45 days from arrival to center are not included in the pools and credits for these measures.
+Specifically, the pools for the three on-center measures do not include:

-- Enrolled students who remained in Job Corps less than 30 days from enrollment and exit under codes 5.1a (Possession of a weapon on center or under center supervision, Assault, Threat of Assault, Threat to Safety, Sexual Assault, Arrest for a felony or violent misdemeanor on or off center, Illegal Activity, Robbery or extortion, Arson, Cruelty to animals, Inciting a disturbance or creating disorder) or 5.2b Drugs (Possession or distribution of drugs on center or under center supervision); - Enrolled students who remained in Job Corps less than 30 days from enrollment and exit under code 5.3c (Alcohol: Possession, consumption, or distribution while on center or under center supervision); and - Enrolled students who remained in Job Corps less than 45 days from enrollment and exit under code 5.2a (Drugs: Use of drugs as evidenced by a positive drug test).
+- traditionally and virtually enrolled students who remained in Job Corps less than 30 days from enrollment and exit under codes 5.1a (Possession of a weapon on center or under center supervision, Assault, Threat of Assault, Threat to Safety, Sexual Assault, Arrest for a felony or violent misdemeanor on or off center, Illegal Activity, Robbery or extortion, Arson, Cruelty to animals, Inciting a disturbance or creating disorder) or 5.2b Drugs (Possession or distribution of drugs on center or under center supervision); - traditionally and virtually enrolled students who remained in Job Corps less than 30 days from enrollment and exit under code 5.3c (Alcohol: Possession, consumption, or distribution while on center or under center supervision); and - traditionally enrolled students who remained in Job Corps less than 45 days from enrollment and virtually enrolled students who remained in Job Corps less than 45 days from arrival to center and exit under code 5.2a (Drugs: Use of drugs as evidenced by a positive drug test).